Becoming a bank

 The situation

-B-social was a social app paired with a debit card that helped split bills with friends and family.
+B-social was a social app with a debit card for splitting bills with friends and family.
+It was rebranded as Kroo, a challenger bank focused on being a social, inclusive, and eco-friendly financial platform.

-The main business objectives were to acquire a banking license with the Bank of England and raise a series A funding.
+The main business objectives were to secure a banking licence from the Bank of England and raise Series A funding, requiring the team and product to evolve.

 The Challenges